psistorm/alfredapp/README.md

 * de - Translating a german word to english and vice versa.
 * df - Translating a german word to french and vice versa.
 * ds - Translating a german word to spanish and vice versa.
-* pl - Translating a german word to polish and vice versa.
+* dp - Translating a german word to polish and vice versa.

 Download the workflow: [Leo Dictionary](https://github.com/psistorm/alfredapp/blob/master/Leo%20Dictionary/LeoDictionary.alfredworkflow?raw=true)